 While money and non-monetary incentives are undoubtedly a major draw to the field of sales, it’s not the only one.
 Offering your salespeople intrinsic motivators alongside extrinsic ones can add some juice to your team.

 Intrinsic motivation, simply put, is behavior driven by positive internal feelings.
 And it can be just as powerful as external motivation.
 We’re all unique, with different things that motivate us.
-Our approach to motivation, Motivology, identifies and balances the internal and external motivators that align and motivate your people.

 Take a closer look at these eight intrinsic motivators.
 Which ones motivate your team?